Danish palace scraps system dating to the 1800s that grants royal labels for products

 “A system which implies that individual companies can claim special recognition from the Royal House of Denmark for a number of years is no longer in keeping with the times,” the palace said in a statement.

-The first company to get such a title was in 1840.
+The title was first granted to a company in 1840.
 Originally, such designations were given to companies or tradesmen who continually supplied goods or services to the royals.
 In recent years, however, several of the companies which supply goods or services to the royal household are not on the list of Royal Warrant holders.

 King Frederik took over Denmark's throne last January after his mother, Queen Margrethe II, then Europe’s longest-serving monarch, became the first Danish monarch to voluntarily relinquish the throne in nearly 900 years.
 Margrethe had stunned the nation when she announced during her traditional New Year’s Eve speech that she would step down for health reasons.